 To determine whether an SSP has the potential to be a long-term partner, buyers can measure each against pre-determined key assessment criteria and ensure strategic vision alignment.
-It is important to understand SSPs' differences, what information they are willing to share, and if they offer any unique or specific value.
-This information is often aggregated through a standardized Request for Information (RFI) process.
-See sample SPO RFI Scorecard on page 12.
+It is important to understand their differences, what information they are willing to share, and if they are willing to offer any unique or specific value.
+This information is often aggregated through a standardized request for information (RFI) process.

-SSP CONSOLIDATION 3
+3 SSP CONSOLIDATION